neauoire/Enfer/README.md

 ## TODOs

+- wait for interaction
+- implement midiCC
+- improve layout
-- Detect LPD8
+- improve routing
-- Implement synth layersp
+- rename cheby to wavshaper
+- Split synth pianoroll in 2 to support more samples, or reversed samples.

 ## Routing